danny-baker/atlas/README.md

 * `docker-compose.yml` describes how to orchestrate the 4 containers when deploying in production environment

 * `requirements.txt` outlines all the Python modules, version locked

+Note: Update on data-lakehouse section to be inserted.

 #### 0. Core Systems